 Let $\X$ be a nilmanifold, that is, a compact quotient of a connected simply-connected nilpotent Lie group $G$ by a discrete co-compact subgroup $\Gamma$ of $G$; denote the Lie algebra associated to $G$ by $\g$, and let $\g_\C:=\g\otimes_\R\C$.

-Dealing with \emph{$G$-left-invariant} objects on $X$, we mean objects on $X$ induced by objects on $G$ which are invariant under the action of $G$ on itself given by left-translations; equivalently, through left-translations, any $G$-left-invariant object on $X$ is uniquely determined by an object on spaces constructed starting with the Lie algebra $\g$.
+Dealing with \emph{($G$-left-)invariant} objects on $X$, we mean objects on $X$ induced by objects on $G$ which are invariant under the action of $G$ on itself given by left-translations; equivalently, through left-translations, any invariant object on $X$ is uniquely determined by an object on spaces constructed starting with the Lie algebra $\g$.

 V.~V. Morozov classified in \cite{morozov} the $6$-dimensional nilpotent Lie algebras, up to isomorphism, in $34$ different classes, see also \cite{magnin}.
-In \cite{salamon}, S.~M. Salamon identified the $18$ classes of $6$-dimensional nilpotent Lie algebra admitting a linear integrable complex structure: up to equivalence, the linear integrable non-nilpotent complex structures have been classified by L. Ugarte and R. Villacampa in \cite{ugarte-villacampa}, the linear integrable Abelian complex structures have been classified by A. Andrada, M.~L. Barberis, and I. Dotti in \cite{andrada-barberis-dotti}, and lastly the linear integrable nilpotent non-Abelian complex structures have been classified by M. Ceballos, A. Otal, L. Ugarte, and R. Villacampa in \cite{ceballos-otal-ugarte-villacampa}.
+In \cite{salamon}, S.~M. Salamon identified the $18$ classes of $6$-dimensional nilpotent Lie algebra admitting a linear integrable complex structure: up to equivalence\footnote{We recall that two linear integrable complex structures $J$ and $J'$ on a Lie algebra $\mathfrak{g}$ are said to be {\em equivalent} if there exists an automorphism $F\colon \mathfrak{g}\to\mathfrak{g}$ of the Lie algebra such that $J=F^{-1}\circ J'\circ F$.}, the linear integrable non-nilpotent complex structures\footnote{We recall that a linear integrable complex structure $J$ on a $2n$-dimensional Lie algebra $\mathfrak{g}$ is called \emph{nilpotent} if there is a basis $\left\{\omega^1,\ldots,\omega^n\right\}$ for $\left(\mathfrak{g}^{1,0}\right)^*$ with respect to which the structure equations are of the form $\de\omega^j = \sum_{h<k<j}A_{hk}^j\,\omega^h\wedge\omega^k+\sum_{h,k<j}B_{h k}^j\,\omega^h\wedge\bar\omega^k$ with $A_{hk}^j,\,B_{h k}^j\in\C$.} have been classified by L. Ugarte and R. Villacampa in \cite{ugarte-villacampa}, the linear integrable Abelian complex structures\footnote{We recall that a linear integrable complex structure $J$ on a Lie algebra $\mathfrak{g}$ is called \emph{Abelian} if $\left[Jx,\,Jy\right]=\left[x,\,y\right]$ for any $x,y\in\mathfrak{g}$.} have been classified by A. Andrada, M.~L. Barberis, and I. Dotti in \cite{andrada-barberis-dotti}, and lastly the linear integrable nilpotent non-Abelian complex structures have been classified by M. Ceballos, A. Otal, L. Ugarte, and R. Villacampa in \cite{ceballos-otal-ugarte-villacampa}.

 We recall in Table \ref{table:classification} the classification in \cite{ceballos-otal-ugarte-villacampa}.
 As a matter of notation, we identify a Lie algebra $\mathfrak{g}$ (or the associated connected simply-connected Lie group $G$, or the associated nilmanifold $X=\left.\Gamma\right\backslash G$, where $\Gamma$ is a discrete co-compact subgroup of $G$) by its structure equations, namely, writing